 - Mini-glossary: Cloud computing terms you should know (TechRepublic)

-Smart deployment of AWS Lambda in your organization can increase performance of existing infrastructure as tasks are offloaded onto Lambda instances.
-As AWS Lambda scales automatically to compensate for incoming tasks, it can also decrease the cost of cloud deployments for situations in which variable workloads in EC2 can be offloaded to Lambda, decreasing the need for high-capacity instances that are underutilized.
+Smart deployment of AWS Lambda for your application workflows can increase the performance of existing infrastructure in your organization as tasks are offloaded onto Lambda functions.
+AWS Lambda functions execute on demand when invoked by an application, allowing for highly variable self-managing workloads beyond what cloud-hosted virtual machine (VM) lifecycle management rules can achieve in terms of performance.
+By engineering applications to rely on serverless functions, developers can decrease the cost of cloud deployments in use cases where variable workloads in EC2 can be offloaded to Lambda, decreasing underutilized high-capacity instances.

 - Cloud-to-client, direct: serverless computing reduces the middle (ZDNet)